albin-johansson/download-sdl2/README.md

 The downloaded headers will be stored under `sources_destination`, in a separate `SDL2-devel-X.Y.Z-VC` folder, where `X.Y.Z` corresponds to the `version` parameter, e.g. `2.0.14`.
 The `binaries_destination` is the folder where all of the runtime binaries (`.dll` files) will be stored.

+Note, you will have to make sure that the destination folders exist before invoking the action.

 ## Usage

 ```yml